Layering S-curves

 Most religious leaders want us to believe that the forces of the universe (god) are all-powerful and all-loving.
 But I’m skeptical.

-Maybe we could be the capable and benevolent agents of the universe.
+Maybe, we can become the capable and benevolent agents of the universe.

 The Roots of Tough Decisions